 Your PS4 buddy

-The DualShock 4 may not be compatible with the PlayStation 5 when it comes out, but it's still valuable for playing your current games on PS4 or PC.
-Plus, Sony is coming out with new colors soon so you can expand your collection.
+The DualShock 4 may not be compatible with the PS5 when it comes out, but it's still valuable for playing your current games on PS4 or PC.
+Plus, there are dozens of colors so you can expand your collection.